-ARTHUR SHIMAMURA was a Professor of Psychology from the University of California, Berkeley and a world-renowned expert on human learning and memory.
+ARTHUR SHIMAMURA is an Emeritus Professor of Psychology from the University of California, Berkeley and world-renowned expert on human learning and memory.
 He co-founded the Cognitive Neuroscience Society, received a Distinguish Teaching Award at UC Berkeley, and served as a science advisor for the San Francisco Exploratorium Science Museum.
 Awarded a John Simon Guggenheim Fellowship to explore links between art, mind, and brain, Shimamura integrated his scholarly interests with his passion of the arts and his own foray in photography.
 His broad interests and background led him to develop Get SMART!
 Five Steps Toward a Healthy Brain, a simple program for lifelong learning.

 - 1995 – 2015, Professor, Dept of Psychology, UC Berkeley.